matterofabstract/nvAux/README.md

 A personal tool for your professional lifestyle.

-nvAux helps you capture and retrieve anything at the speed of thought.
+nvAux helps you capture and retrieve things at the speed of thought.
 At it's core it's a note-taking tool, but through addons you can do a lot of interesting stuff.

 ![Screenshot of nvAux](https://bpk-disk.s3.us-east-1.amazonaws.com/nvAux-screenshot.png)